Smart load

 Battery Level Control: In this mode, the load is controlled based on battery SOC thresholds.

-Device Activation Threshold: The Smart Home Device will activate when the actual SOC is greater than the set parameter.
+Device Activation Threshold: The Smart load will activate when the actual SOC is greater than the set parameter.

-Device Deactivation Threshold: The Smart Home Device will deactivate when the actual SOC is less than the set parameter.
+Device Deactivation Threshold: The Smart load will deactivate when the actual SOC is less than the set parameter.

 4